 Utilising self-adhesive plastic panels, the Uflex MINI system can be installed by a single operative as the pipework loops simply clip into place, eliminating the need for staples.
 A real advantage is that this system does not require overboarding, unlike other retrofit systems, so the final floor finish can be laid directly on top of the dry screed.

 Uflex MINI is therefore incredibly quick to install enabling the introduction of heat into the system within days, rather than weeks as is commonly the case with screeded systems.

 The Uflex and Uflex MINI underfloor heating systems work incredibly well alongside the new Aerona³ R32 air source heat pump range.
 Consisting of four models in outputs ranging from 6kW up to 17kW, Grant’s latest heat pumps incorporate the more environmentally friendly R32 refrigerant and, with their excellent SCOPs, are highly efficient.
 The 13kW and 17kW models also have the Quiet Mark which recognises and acknowledges their quiet operation, an important consideration for householders.

 In addition, Grant UK can also provide design assistance which is really advantageous from an installer’s perspective.
-Available via the Professionals section on the website, Grant UK has an online design submissions form that customers can use to send in their plans and enquiries.
+Available via the Professionals section on their website, Grant UK has an online design submissions form that customers can use to send in their plans and enquiries.
 The Renewables Team is then on hand to assist with producing outline system designs through to full drawings.
 Consequently, installers can turn to Grant UK for all their heating needs from design through to the product supply of heat pumps, cylinders and heat emitters through to MCS certification via the company’s G-CERT scheme.